SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 You can also add event filter:

-`addEventFilterOn:do:` returns the new handler so that we can store to remove it in case.
+`addEventFilterOn:do:` returns the new handler, allowing us to store it for later removal if needed.
 Event filters receive events before general event handlers.
 Their main goal is to prevent some specific events from being handled by basic handlers.
 For that custom filters should mark event as *consumed: true* which instantly stops propagation